 The exact number of murders he committed may never be known.

 Convicted of murdering his mother in 1960 and served 15 years.

 Lost an eye in childhood in a fight.

 He was the only inmate ever spared from execution by then Texas Governor George W. Bush.

 Bush claimed doubts about Lucas' guilt in the case for which he was to be executed.

 Killed 11 people in northern California between 1984 and 1985.

 Tortured, killed and buried the victims in their hideaway in Wilseyville, California.

-Arrested for shoplifting in San Francisco.
+Mg and Lake were arrested for shoplifting in San Francisco.
 Police found bullets and a silencer in their car.

 Lake killed himself with a cyanide pill at a police station.